 The different types of life insurance without a medical exam are usually referred to as simplified issue, guaranteed issue or final expense life insurance.
 Simplified issue and final expense typically have health questions on the application, while guaranteed issue has no health questions or medical exam.

-How to prepare for the life insurance health exam
+How to prepare for a life insurance health screening

 Your insurer will probably give you some guidelines in advance of the medical exam.
 They’ll likely tell you to fast for at least six hours before it, for example.
 Here are some tips that may help you get the best life insurance medical exam results possible:

 • Schedule your exam in the morning: Since you’ll likely need to fast before your exam because of the blood work, it can be helpful to schedule your physical for first thing in the morning.
-If you normally do a morning workout, skip it on the day of your exam to make sure your blood pressure levels aren’t elevated.
+If you normally do a morning workout, you may want to skip it on the day of your exam to make sure your blood pressure levels aren’t elevated.

 • Drink lots of water: Get hydrated leading up to your exam.
-This will make it easier for your technician to collect the necessary blood and urine samples.
+This usually makes it easier for your technician to collect the necessary blood and urine samples.

 • Wear short sleeves and lightweight clothing: Short sleeves will make it easier for the technician to take blood samples and measure your blood pressure.
-Lightweight clothing won’t add a lot of extra weight and will make you more comfortable during the exam process.
+Lightweight clothing won’t add a lot of extra weight and might help you feel more comfortable during the exam process.

 • Make changes in advance: If you’ve been wanting a push to make some health strides, this is it.
-Changes you make before your life insurance physical exam could translate to dollars saved.
-Stop smoking, get into an exercise routine and watch your food choices in the weeks and months leading up to your exam.
+Changes you make before your life insurance physical exam might translate to dollars saved.
+For example, you might consider stopping smoking, getting into an exercise routine and watching your food choices in the weeks and months leading up to your exam.
 Keep in mind that, typically, you would need to have quit nicotine at least a year in advance in order to qualify as a non-smoker.

 • Have your medical records and contacts on hand: So you can easily answer any questions your technician asks, it can be helpful to have your medical records, including a list of current medications, pulled up on your computer or printed out to reference.
 Note any family history of medical conditions and procedures you’ve had recently performed.